vikhulei/siteforyou/README.md

-This site is a landing page for SiteForYou - web developing business.
+This is a landing page for offering web developing services.